thomas-kielbus/DLD-firmware/README.md

 - __Important:__ you must always patch something from send to return for a given channel for it to work as expected.
 If send->return is left unpatched, no wet sound will be output.
 This is because all incoming audio and feedback is sent to the send output, and that the return input is used directly to write to the looping delay memory.
 If you do not want any effect inserted in the delay audio and feedback path, simply patch a cable directly from send to return.

 - Having the send->return path before the looping delay memory modifies the DLD audio topology.
-Some patches that are possible with the original firmware are not possible anymore, for example patches with two feedback loops across both channels.
+Some patches that are possible with the original firmware are not possible anymore, for example patches with two feedback loops using send/return across both channels.

-- This is not a system setting, but a new default.
-If you wish to go back to the original behavior, you must install the original firmware.
+- This is not a system setting, but a new default, and it can be confusing.
+If you wish to go back to the original behavior, you must install the original firmware again.

 # Installation